 1.4 Lighting Conditions

 The lighting conditions depend on the actual competition site.
-Lighting temperature may differ significantly from previous years, as only ceiling lights may be used.
-The lighting will be approximately 1000 lux, i.e. it will be similar to that used in previous years.
+Only Lighting temperature may differ significantly from previous years, as only ceiling lights may be used.
+The lighting level is likely to be lower than that used in previous years.